alex-dubrouski/java-test/README.md

 I ran these tests couple of times on my MacBook Pro 2015 [Core i7 2.2GHz, 16GB RAM]
 ### Notes
 - Optional creates so much memory overhead that I had to rollback from Epsilon no-op to Shenandoah compacting GC to avoid OOMs (sic!)
+- All other tests except `if vs Optional` are running no-op EpsilonGC to exclude GC overhead
 - Bigger numbers mean worse result as metric is microseconds per operation (us/op)
 - Size is the size of ArrayList used for benchmark (it pre-filled with `String$i` strings, where i is [0..size] to make sure GC won't do deduplication)